 - Written agreement.
 The member organization should develop a written re-establishment proposal.
 The proposal should include a timeline and conditions for the re-establishment.
-(See Sample Resolution to Approve Proposal for Re-establishment on the NPC website.) - Timeline.
-The chapter must be closed for at least 12 months before the re-establishment is implemented.
+(See Sample Resolution for Re-establishment on the NPC website.). - Timeline.
+The chapter must be closed for at least 12 months before the re-establishment is implemented. - Submission.

-- Submission.
 The proposal should be submitted to the College Panhellenic within 90 days after the chapter closes.
 (If a break in the academic year occurs within the 90 days, the timeframe may be extended by the length of the break.)
-The member organization shall also send a copy of the reestablishment proposal to the NPC Panhellenic Extension Committee. - Approval.
-The College Panhellenic will share the re-establishment proposal with the College Panhellenic Council for review and discussion.
+The member organization shall also send a copy of the reestablishment proposal to the NPC Panhellenic Extension Committee chair. - Approval.
+The College Panhellenic will share the re-establishment proposal with the College Panhellenic Council for review and discussion as soon as possible.
 The re-establishment proposal must be approved by a majority vote of the College Panhellenic Council.
-The vote must be properly recorded in the minutes and a copy of the minutes must be sent to the NPC Panhellenic Extension Committee. - Annual discussion.
-The NPC member organization and the College Panhellenic (typically Panhellenic leadership and the fraternity/sorority advisor) or host institution (if there is no established Panhellenic) shall participate in an annual discussion about the status of the reestablishment agreement. - o The annual discussion should be scheduled in advance with a mutual agreement on the date, time and whether it will take place in person or virtual means. - o The discussion should result in a mutual determination to renew (continue the agreement under existing terms and timeline), edit (alter the terms and timeline), terminate (end the agreement) or implement (start the process of the NPC member organization's return to campus according to the timeline) the agreement. - o The College Panhellenic Council must document the outcome of the annual discussion in the College Panhellenic Council meeting minutes and a copy of the minutes must be sent to the NPC Panhellenic Extension Committee. - Expected communication prior to re-establishment implementation.
+The vote must be properly recorded in the minutes (listing each chapter and their vote with the outcome) and a copy of the minutes must be sent to the NPC Panhellenic area advisor and the NPC Extension Committee chair. - Annual discussion.
+The NPC member organization and the College Panhellenic (typically Panhellenic leadership and the fraternity/sorority advisor) or host institution (if there is no established Panhellenic) shall participate in an annual discussion about the status of the reestablishment agreement. - o The annual discussion should be scheduled in advance with a mutual agreement on the date, time and whether it will take place in person or virtual means. - o The discussion should result in a mutual determination to renew (continue the agreement under existing terms and timeline), edit (alter the terms and timeline), terminate (end the agreement) or implement (start the process of the NPC member organization's return to campus according to the timeline) the agreement.

+- o The College Panhellenic Council must document the outcome of the annual discussion in the College Panhellenic Council meeting minutes and a copy of the minutes must be sent to the NPC area advisor and NPC Panhellenic Extension Committee chair. - o If the annual discussion results in a decision to implement the re-establishment, a vote of the College Panhellenic should be taken to affirm the decision. - Inform the NPC Extension Committee chair and area advisor of the upcoming vote, follow all proper procedures for voting, notification and recording the motion in the minutes. - Inform the NPC Extension Committee chair and area advisor of the outcome of the vote, follow all proper procedures for voting and record the vote/outcome in the minutes. - Expected communication prior to re-establishment implementation.
 At least one academic term prior to the proposed return date, the NPC member organization may offer to provide an update to the College Panhellenic Council on its re-establishment plan.
 If the College Panhellenic invites the member organization to provide such an update, it may be in person or virtual as mutually determined.

-If the host institution closes a chapter, the following items apply:
+If the host institution closes a chapter, the following items apply